gerardojbaez/vehicle/README.md

 # Vehicles Data for Laravel 5.2

-This package allows you to work with vehicles Makes, Models and Years in Laravel 5.2.
+This package allows you to work with vehicles makes, models, years and other details in Laravel 5.2.

 ##### Where the data come from?